If you're a new visitor to Banff National Park, you may find the selection of…

 Ultimately the trail continues to Boom Lake but it’s reportedly a rough trail and not recommended.

-There is also a 10 kilometre trail that curves around Panorama Ridge and ultimately connects with the Consolation Lake trail.
+There is also a 10 km trail that curves around Panorama Ridge and ultimately connects with the Consolation Lake trail.
 But again it’s not recommended.
 You’re better off doing Consolation Lakes from the Moraine Lake trailhead.

 Camping at Taylor Lake

 There is a backcountry campground at Taylor Lake on the northeast shore.
 To reserve a site visit the Banff National Park reservations page.
+Reservations open January 27, 2025 at 8 AM MT.
+Be flexible with your dates and try to avoid weekends.

-Getting to Taylor Lake and O’Brien Lake
+Getting to the Taylor Lake hike (and O’Brien Lake)

-Don’t forget
+Don’t forget these items

 If you’re hiking in fall I’d also recommend a warm coat as the weather can change in an instant.
 And a blow up seat cushion for lunch time, especially if it’s damp can be a game-changer.